 This is known as radical prostatectomy.
 Transurethral resection of the prostate (or prostate TURP) is a surgical procedure that is known to relieve symptoms of BPH(Benign Prostatic Hyperplasia).

 Men who have this procedure often experience sexual side effects after surgery.
 According to the Harvard Medical School, between 50 to 75% of men who underwent TURP experienced retrograde and dry ejaculation.

 Most men will experience relief of urinary problems.
-Some even experience improved in blood pressure.
+Some even experience improved blood pressure.

 One of the complaints encountered by sufferers is retrograde ejaculation.
 This is caused by the easing of the prostatic sphincter, resulting in the semen going backward.

-The operation to correct the BPH can either be carried out with TURP or laser done by simply coring out a cavity to allow better flow of urine with minimal resistance.
+The operation to correct the BPH can either be carried out with TURP or laser done by simply coring out a cavity to allow a better flow of urine with minimal resistance.